 Preventive dental services include routine oral exams, X-rays, cleanings, sealants, and fluoride treatments.
 Educational instruction such as proper brushing and flossing methods is also considered the best way to prevent tooth decay.

-What is considered major dental care?
+What is considered basic dental care?

-Is a root canal considered major dental work?
+What is considered major restorative dental work?

 Some of the benefits covered by your Dental Plan include Preventive & Diagnostic Care such as Oral Exams, Cleanings and X-Rays.
 Your Plan may also include Basic Restorative Care such as fillings and anesthetics.
 Major Restorative Care covered under your plan would include Crowns, Dentures and Bridges.